UQ-RCC/hpc-docs/guides/conda-environment.md

 ## Important warning on user installed conda and onBunya usage

+>[!IMPORTANT]
-If you have the conda initialisation in your `.bashrc` file then you cannot use onBunya.
+>If you have the conda initialisation in your `.bashrc` file then you cannot use onBunya.
 To use the virutal desktop in onBunya you need to have clean `.bashrc` file.
 The easiest was to clean it is to run <br>
-`conda init --reverse`<br>
+>`conda init --reverse`<br>

 ## Using a conda module